 The best TLDs for creators

-Photography is everywhere these days, there are a sea of photography sites, blogs and studios all capturing images created by the humble .camera.
-Whether you view the world through a lens, or have the technology to allow others to, the .camera extension is for you.
-Anyone in the photography industry will find this domain extension a great fit for their camera shop, photographer’s portfolio, online store selling the latest DSLRs, or any other industry professional.
+Photography is everywhere these days.
+There is a sea of photography sites, blogs and studios all capturing images created by the humble .camera.
+Whether you view the world through a lens or have the technology to allow others to, the .camera extension is for you.
+Anyone in the photography industry will find this domain extension a great fit for their camera shop, photographer’s portfolio, an online store selling the latest DSLRs, or any other industry professional.

 One example of a website getting the most of this TLD is anthonyboyd.graphic.
 As the name implies, it’s the homepage of graphic designer Anthony Boyd, where he posts his own designs as well as assets he’s created for the community at large.

-.kitchen has created a namespace for any kitchen related website to bring cooking and dining experiences online.
 From humble food and cooking blogs to bistros and upscale restaurants, .kitchen covers the entire culinary industry.
-Get inspired by looking at thermo.kitchen, a site that covers recipes and reviews for thermal cookers.
+Take inspired from early .kitchen adopters thermo.kitchen, a site that covers recipes and reviews for thermal cookers.

 You can even use it to entice people to click on your site.
 One great example of the TLD in action is the URL for an augmented reality calligraphy tutorial site.
 They used .today to encourage people to click and learncalligraphy.today.

-.recipes is the new gTLD covering the culinary community.
+The .recipes top-level domain represents a dedicated web space for the culinary community.
 This domain extension is ideal for sharing recipes on a food blog or recipe site, and for cookbook publishers.
-No matter what you’re cooking up, if your content revolves around food, .recipes has you covered.
+No matter what you’re cooking up if your content revolves around food, .recipes has you covered.

 Great uses of the .recipes TLD include download.recipes, a popular recipe site, and trail.recipes - a domain all about how to best eat while hiking.